Toem

 Toem (stylized as TOEM: A Photo Adventure) is a photography game developed and published by Swedish independent game studio Something We Made.
 It was released in September 2021 for Windows, Nintendo Switch, and PlayStation 5 and in July 2023 for Xbox One, Xbox Series X/S, and Xbox Game Pass.
 The game received generally positive reviews upon release.
 It won in the Best Debut category at the 18th British Academy Games Awards.

-A sequel, Toem 2, is scheduled to be released in 2026.
+A sequel, Toem 2, is scheduled to be released on September 29, 2026.

 Gameplay

 In the game, the player assumes control of a young photographer who must ascend a mountain to witness a phenomenon known as "Toem".
 As the player character progresses, they will visit numerous Scandinavian towns and cities that are filled with non-playable characters (NPCs), who will ask the players for help.
 Gameplay primarily revolves around helping the locals by solving various puzzles using the player character's camera.
 Players explore the game's world from a top-down perspective, though it will shift to first-person when the player is taking photos.
 Players earn stamps by helping NPCs, and they can ride on a bus and progress to the next area once they have collected a sufficient number of stamps.
 The player character's outfits can also be customized.